okyntary/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons and CCAs using the `list` command.
 The person to be expelled, and the CCA that they are to be expelled from must be listed.
 The person to be expelled must already be enrolled inside this CCA.

     2. Test case: `expel pid/1 cid/1` <br>
        Expected: the first person in the list of persons is expelled from the first CCA in the list of CCAs.
-The no. of people in each CCA decreases by 1.
+The number of people in each CCA decreases by 1.

     3. Test case: `expel` <br>
        Expected: Error thrown, indicating invalid command format.